FIWARE/tutorials.IoT-Sensors/README.md

 ### Remove Hay from the Barn

-This example shows how a real IoT Agent would send an Ultralight command to a **Smart Door** to unlock the door.
-The **Smart Door** has already supplied an endpoint `/iot/door001` where it is listening for commands.
+This example shows how a real IoT Agent would send an Ultralight command to a **Filling Station** to unload the barn.
+The **Filling Station** has already supplied an endpoint `/iot/filling001` where it is listening for commands.

 #### :five: Request: